 Maisto’s radio controlled car is a 1:24 scale replica of 1967 Ford Mustang.
 It can move in any direction to give easy drift.
 It has multiple frequencies and has a replica of all the authentic features, present in the original model.

 GoStock radio controlled car is a 1/12 Scale and has a radio control of 2.4Ghz.
-It provides an easy drift through its powerful steering action, which can make the car move in all four directions.
+It provides an easy drift through its powerful steering action, which can make the car(or drift RC cars) move in all four directions.
 Its heavy duty rugged wheels can make it drift in all terrains without any wear and tear.

 What is Drifting?